Skip to main content

 “This is for every single one of those people that believe in Rosemount, stayed in Rosemount, trusted it,” Saintey said.
 “Because guess what?
 You don’t need to go to a private school to get better, to do your thing.
 Believe that it’s here.
 And we just proved that being in Rosemount for every single one of these kids, that it can happen here in Rosemount.”

-Rosemount (23-4-1), the top seed in the tournament and the sixth-ranked team in Strib Varsity’s Minnesota Top 25, defeated defending Section 3 champion and No. 2 St. Thomas Academy (21-5-2) behind a pair of goals from junior Connor Schubert, solid goaltending, backchecking and, maybe most importantly, shot blocking.
+Rosemount (23-4-1), the top seed in the tournament and the sixth-ranked team in Strib Varsity’s Minnesota Top 25, defeated defending Section 3 champion and No. 3-ranked St. Thomas Academy (21-5-2) behind a pair of goals from junior Connor Schubert, solid goaltending, backchecking and, maybe most importantly, shot blocking.

-“Honestly, I don’t think we win this game without them,” said Rosemount sophomore goaltender Drew Sherman of his team’s shot blocks.
+“Honestly, I don’t think we win this game without them,” Rosemount sophomore goaltender Drew Sherman said of his team’s shot blocks.
 “They were going all out, every period, every shift.
 I think they score a few if we don’t block a few.”

 The Irish never trailed in the game.
 It seemed as if the game would head into the first intermission scoreless after St. Thomas Academy failed to convert on a couple of early power plays, but Rosemount made one last rush up the ice.